rcmp-grc/rcmp-grc.github.io/careers-carrieres/apply-en.md

     <h2 class="h2-line">Civilian careers</h2>
     <div class="rc-question-card">
       <div class="rc-question-card__body">
-        <p>Civilian employees support the RCMP's mission in roles ranging from forensics to information technology, corporate administration, communications and more.</p>
+        <p>Civilian employees support the RCMP's mission in roles ranging from forensics to information technology, corporate administration, communications and more. </p>
         <ul>
-          <li>Create or sign in to your GC Jobs applicant profile to search civilian jobs</li>
+          <li>Create or sign in to your GC Jobs applicant profile to search for civilian jobs</li>
-          <li>Explore the civilian career opportunities to see what's right for you</li>
+          <li>Explore the <a href="">civilian career opportunities</a> and find the right fit for you</li>
-          <li>Learn about the competitive salary, pension plan and employee benefits</li>
+          <li>Learn about the competitive salary, pension plan and <a href="">employee benefits</a></li>
-          <li>Reflect on the RCMP Core Values to make sure your personal values align</li>
+          <li>Reflect on the <a href="/en/corporate-information/royal-canadian-mounted-police-core-values">RCMP Core Values</a> to make sure your personal values align</li>
         </ul>
       </div>
     </div>